jneo8/mermaid/README.md

 ## What Mermaid do?

 Mermaid bind flags from cobra to viper as global settings.
 And provide all settings to container automatically.
+Make it easy to setup and write testing.

 ## Example

+cmd/example.go

 ```go
 package main